ksator/junos-automation-with-saltstack/README.md

 # Junos automation with Saltstack

-## Junos proxy
 SaltStack supports Junos automation with a Junos proxy:
 - it provides execution modules and state modules for junos.
 - Junos proxy controls junos devices without installing salt on device.
 There is no salt-minion.
 - It uses Junos API (pyez and netconf).
 - Junos facts are stored in grains.
 - Apart from that there is a junos syslog engine.

-## Junos syslog engine:
-It:
  - listens to syslog events
  - extracts event information
  - sends it on the master/minion event bus.
  - Control the type of events to be sent.
-Salt reactors has the ability to take actions according to events.
+ - Salt reactors has the ability to take actions according to these events (event driven automation).

-## napalm
 Salt supports also Napalm (Network Automation and Programmability Abstraction Layer with Multivendor support).
-So you can also use this to automate Junos.
+So you can also use it to automate Junos.

 # SaltStack versions:
 https://docs.saltstack.com/en/latest/topics/releases/version_numbers.html